 The Taj Mahal by Thomas Daniell.

 If you study the Royal Pavilion at Brighton today you can see how the Daniell’’s paintings influenced the design.
 Many of the features of the pavilion can be seen in the Taj Mahal.
 There are domes covering spacious areas beneath.
 A number of minarets are interspersed between the domes.
 The surfaces are covered by intricate geometric designs, some of them plant like.
 Latticed stone archways create shaded cool spaces along one side of the pavilion.
 Latticed balconies and symmetrically arched windows adorn the outside.
-However, the large spaces the domes surmount were used for profligate activities.
-In identical spaces in Indian mosques where prayers would be intoned, lavish, gluttonous feasts would be held, brandy and wine fueled balls would take place and women lusted after by misogynistic men.
-Where the call to prayer at the top of minarets was intoned the smoke from coal fires, warming the Royal Pavilion, poured out into the atmosphere.
+However,in the case of the Brighton Pavilion the large spaces the domes surmount were used for profligate activities.
+In identical spaces in Indian mosques prayers would be intoned.
+At Brighton lavish, gluttonous feasts would be held, brandy and wine fueled balls would take place and women lusted after by misogynistic men.
+Where the call to prayer at the top of Indian minarets was intoned at Brighton the smoke from coal fires, warming the Royal Pavilion, poured out into the atmosphere.
 The contrast between the two purposes was stark.
 18th century England discovered many cultural elements of the east but it is not sure they understood or empathised.

 The rear of The Royal pavilion Brighton.

 The surrounding gardens originally designed by Humphrey Repton.

 There are some dire consequences and dangerous resonances today caused by our inability to understand and empathise with other cultures.
 The fear caused is palpable.